mpessini/wall-frontend/README.md

 * [Linkedin](https://www.linkedin.com/in/marcelopessini/)

 ## Thank you TSL
-- I realy enjoy to build this application.
+- I really enjoy to build this application.